 The ABCO DPO can be contacted via firstname.lastname@example.org.

 Transfer of information to countries outside of the UK/EU/EEA

 As an organisation promoting collaborations between the UK and China, ABCP engages in a number of activities being carried out out side of the UK, the EU (European Union) and the EEA (European Economic Area).
 In connection with the management of those activities, ABCP may transfer information to outside of the UK/EU/EEA.
 By submitting your information to ABCP via the websites, or in connection with your interactions with ABCP offline, you consent to such transfers and to the processing of this information in non-UK/EU/EEA countries.

 ABCP reserves the right to share your information to respond to duly authorised information requests of governmental authorities or where required by law.

-Under the General Data Protection Regulation (Regulation EU 2016/679) (also known as GDPR), if you are an individual protected by the GDPR you may have certain rights as a data subject.
-To request information about or avail yourself of those rights, please send an email to firstname.lastname@example.org with “GDPR Request” in the subject line.
-In the email please describe, with specificity, the GDPR right you are requesting assistance with.
+Under the UK General Data Protection Regulation (GDPR), if you are an individual protected by the UK GDPR you may have certain rights as a data subject.
+To request information about or avail yourself of those rights, please send an email to email@example.com with “GDPR Request” in the subject line.
+In the email please describe, with specificity, the UK GDPR right you are requesting assistance with.
 Please note additional information may be requested prior to initiation of a request and that ABCP reserves the right to charge a fee with respect to certain requests.

 How do I contact you if there is an issue?